Did You Refuse To Take The Test?

 When the police took you to the station, it was time for more testing.
 They wanted to administer a Breathalyzer test or a chemical test to find out what your blood alcohol content (BAC) was.

 If you refused the test, an additional layer of complexity has been added to your DWI case.
 You need a lawyer who can deal with this level of complexity.
 You need Patrick M. Noe, Jr., Attorney at Law.
-From our office in Williamsville, we provide DMV hearing representation to people in Buffalo and throughout western and upstate New York.
+From our office in Amherst, we provide DMV hearing representation to people in Buffalo and throughout western and upstate New York.

 The Consequences Of Chemical Or Breathalyzer Test Refusal